 My wish is that Zoom can fix this, either with a lock on the knob or enabling the hold button to lock the knob (via a firmware update?).
 Current workaround whilst I’m using the Zoom H1n is to use a foam windscreen (come with the accessory pack) that covers the knob, so that it’s not easily accessible.
 And I always have to pay attention to not touch the knob after I’ve monitored my recording levels.
 But if you do plan to use the Zoom H1n with an external lav mic (probably the most common use scenario for the older H1), be aware there is a distinct possibility that that knob will move when you place it in a shirt pocket.
 So, tape it!

 What I really love about the Zoom H1n is the design.
-This is a digital recorder that is designed as a microphone.
+This is a digital recorder that is built like a microphone.
 It fits perfectly into my hand.
 And I don’t currently own another recorder that is as good as being a handheld microphone.
 It just feels very comfortable in your hand.
 And for that reason, and the X-Y stereo configuration (good for recording at proximity and less phase issues), I consider the Zoom H1n to be the best handheld digital voice recorder.

 If you plan to conduct interviews where you’ll need to hold up a digital recorder to your subject (in the field, on the go), then this is the recorder you should get.
 And that’s how I use it.
 But it’s also a great recorder when used as a USB microphone.
 So podcasting, Skype, screencasts, that’s what this microphone is good at.